Why Texas’s Grid Capacity Will Save the World

 In other words, the grid capacity must be timed appropriately to match up, or “pair,” with demand.
 Luckily, there are practices San Antonio can adopt, like time-of-use pricing, to encourage vehicle charging when electricity is more abundant and therefore cheaper and easier to supply.
 Additionally, the money San Antonians would save in fuel costs with an EV alone could offset the impact of these investments, at least from the demand side of the equation.

-This trend can be reversed with awareness of the missed opportunity surplus grid power in cities with major weather fluctuations and consumer usage patterns presents, as well as with changes in consumer demand and preferences, which are also moving in the right direction.
+This trend can be reversed with awareness of the missed opportunity surplus grid power in cities with major weather fluctuations and consumer usage patterns present, as well as with changes in consumer demand and preferences, which are also moving in the right direction.

 The future of electric vehicles in San Antonio will be seen inevitably, but unless we reverse this trend by increasing incentives for solar and storage in areas like San Antonio, which have unused grid capacity for electric vehicles, the power grid will not be prepared to take on an influx of EV drivers.

 The Role Solar Backup Can Play in Expediting Adoption of EVs and Greater Energy Independence

 Solar backup and battery backup are two powerful solar add-ons for homeowners that can compound the benefits of EV adoption.
 Backup power offers a continuous power supply to a single electrical outlet in emergencies where power can’t be used within the home.
 Battery backup, in contrast, allows storage of power for use at a later date.